 1. What are the processes

 For example, you need information from your customer representatives.
 For which, you have prepared questions to interview them.
-Here list of customer representatives is the input, information you produced is the output and interview is the tool for that information.
-During the interview, steps of preparing questions and asking questions to selected customer representatives are the activities of transformation of customer representative list (input) to the Information (desired output).
-Now this produced information can be used as an input to other processes to generate another output.
-Like, you can apply decomposition tool to create a hierarchical breakdown of items(output) from the information you produced in the interview(input).
+Here the list of customer representatives is the input.
+The information you produced from customer representatives is the output.
+And, the interview is the tool for that information.
+During the interview -You prepare questions to ask them from selected customer representatives.
+These are the activities of transformation from the input to output.

-PMBOK® Guide Sixth Edition defines Process as:
+PMBOK® Guide defines Process as: